Dog encounters while traveling can leave as big of an impression on us as a new dish or attraction. Here we have over 20 wonderful stories.

 I was so lucky, I got to spend a total of two months with these two babes right here!
 Meet Vedder and Marley.
 These two dogs are my friend Zara’s pups.
 I met her earlier this year and became friends with her when I stayed at her Airbnb for a month.

 Later in the year she asked if I could help doggie sit for a month.
 I didn’t hesitate.
 I just spent the month of November cuddling and playing on the beach with these two cuties.
 I love them as if they are mine!

-Without a doubt the most memorable dog encounter we’ve had on our travels was staying in a beach side airbnb in Wellington, New Zealand.
-We had the airbnb booked for about 6 weeks and it was right away we discovered the two local dogs who lived upstairs from us.
+Without a doubt the most memorable dog encounter while traveling we’ve had was while we were staying in a beach side Airbnb in Wellington, New Zealand.
+We had the Airbnb booked for about 6 weeks and it was right away we discovered the two local dogs who lived upstairs from us.

 For the next six weeks, Sooky and Brian provided constant companionship whenever we went outside to work or relax.
 And when we left for Australia, not seeing them anymore was the toughest thing to let go of.
 In any event, we had a lot of great memories of Sooky and Brian and we have this fun picture to remember them by.

 “Who wants to handle one of the stronger dogs?” the lead trainer asked the group.
 Um, sure, I volunteered.
 How hard could it be, I figured, since I grew up with a husky/malamute mix.